schell/teleform/DEVLOG.md

 | | How to accept possible infrastructure changes from unpriviledged devs? |
 | | You have to wait for compile times to sync infrastructure |

+## Sun 5 Oct

+V2 is nearly ready.
+It's based on `dagga`, so now CRUD operations are sequenced as a DAG.
+This allows the DAG to be inspected before it's executed.

+I'm currently wondering if maybe it would be better to ditch having a saved "remote" value and instead _always load the value from the platform_?

 ## Mon Sep 29 2025

 I'm attempting a rework that models the problem a little tighter.